Omarbousfer/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13) script displays the 10 newest files in the current directory

 14) script  takes a list of words as input and prints only words that appear exactly once

+15) script display lines containing the pattern “root” from the file /etc/passwd